djgroen/flee/docs/Simulation_instance_construction.md

 * Collect and save data for each camp (e.g. `<country_name-camp_name>.csv`).

 Input camp names (i.e. destination locations) and their capacity into **`locations.csv`** file.
-Camp capacity is the highest number of forced migrants for each camp and obtained from individual camp CSV files that are set in **`locations.csv`**.
+Camp capacity is the highest number of forced migrants for each camp and is obtained from individual camp CSV files that are set in **`locations.csv`**.
 For instance, `CampZ.csv` has the highest number of forcibly displaced people (18129) on 2015-09-30, which is the camp capacity for CampZ.

 |     ...      |   ...   |